BlueBrain/sonata-extension/source/sonata_simulation.rst

    randomize_gaba_rise_time        boolean    Optional    When true, enable legacy behavior to randomize the GABA_A rise time in the helper functions.
 Default is false which will use a prescribed value for GABA_A rise time. mechanisms                                 Optional    Properties to assign values to variables in synapse MOD files.
                                                           The format is a dictionary with keys being the SUFFIX names of MOD files (unique names of mechanisms) and values being dictionaries of variable names in the MOD files and their values.
-Read about `NMODL2 SUFFIX description here <https://nrn.readthedocs.io/en/8.2.0/hoc/modelspec/programmatic/mechanisms/nmodl2.html#suffix>`_. modifications                              Optional    Collection of dictionaries with each member decribing a modification that mimics experimental manipulations to the circuit.
+Read about `NMODL2 SUFFIX description here <https://nrn.readthedocs.io/en/8.2.0/hoc/modelspec/programmatic/mechanisms/nmodl2.html#suffix>`_. modifications                              Optional    Dictionary of dictionaries with each member describing a modification that mimics experimental manipulations to the circuit.
    =============================== ========== =========== ====================================

 Parameters required for modifications